splunk/splunk-platform-automator/README.md

 # Known issues, limitations

-* Single Indexer is not yet implemented
-* Universal forwarders output is not configured correctly, when having more than one cluster in the environment.
-Will be improved later.
+* Configuration from universal forwarder to heavy forwarder not yet implemented.
+Must be done manually after installation.
 * Virtual host startup does not respond sometimes, if it fails, recreate the host again.
 * If using ansible 2.4+, you will get some warnings
 * Virtualbox has some issues with clock time skew, when not using virtualbox additions.
-Haven't found a working fix for that so far.
-Best solution is to install the virtualbox additions into the VMs by setting `install_vbox_additions: true` (default) in the config.
-This will increase the time per vm installation and you need an internet connection during vm setup.
-If the clock skew is to big, Splunk fails to talk to each other.
-Restart the nodes to sync the time: `vagrant reload`.
+I added a workaround with forcing time clock sync every 5 minutes.
+A working internet connection on the Virtualbox host is needed.

 # Authors